-A reputation crisis can happen unexpectedly, and can be a difficult thing to overcome, but it is possible to repair your reputation.
-Although a damaged corporate reputation may seem impossible to reverse, the journey to rebuild it can be summarized in a few key steps:
+A reputation crisis can happen unexpectedly and can be a difficult thing to overcome, but it is possible to repair your reputation.
+Although a damaged corporate reputation may seem impossible to reverse, the journey to reverse reputational harm can be summarized in a few key steps:

 - Take control of your brand's online presence

 - Know and monitor what is said about you online